Kong-Artist/hardware-learnathon/drivers/HOWTO.md

 **Linux (Debian derivatives):**

 Enter `sudo apt-get update && sudo apt-get install arduino arduino-core` in a terminal.
+To run Arduino IDE, you have to run it as root: `sudo arduino`
 <br>*For other distros, see http://playground.arduino.cc/Learning/Linux*

 # Questions?